rust-lang/rfcs/text/0000-c-unwind-abi.md

 Using this proposal, the compiler is **almost always** able to reduce overhead related to unwinding when using panic=abort.
-The one exception is that invoking a "C unwind" ABI still requires some kind of minimal landing pad to trigger an abort.
-The expectation is that very few functions will use the "C unwind" boundary unless they truly intend to unwind -- and, in that case, those functions are likely using panic=unwind anyway, so this is not expected to make much difference in practice.
+The one exception is that invoking a "C-unwind" ABI still requires some kind of minimal landing pad to trigger an abort.
+The expectation is that very few functions will use the "C-unwind" boundary unless they truly intend to unwind -- and, in that case, those functions are likely using panic=unwind anyway, so this is not expected to make much difference in practice.